14-Day Foodie Itinerary for Niue

 If you’ve found our foodie itinerary for Niue, then you probably already know that Niue is a food lover’s paradise.
 Indeed, you can fill up an entire two weeks of food tours, restaurant-hopping, bar-hopping and, of course, the other natural and cultural attractions that make Niue well worth exploring.
 But if you’re a bit of a foodie, this Niue foodie itinerary for 14 days will certainly help you make the most of Niue, with new sights, experiences and tastes every day.
 If this itinerary is too full-on, however, see a more relaxed alternative in How to Spend 14 Days on a Foodie Vacation in Niue.

 Note that some activities on this Niue foodie 14-day itinerary are only available on certain days of the week.
-This itinerary is based on if you arrive in Niue on a Monday (local time), so be sure to move days around accordingly if you arrive on a Friday.
+This itinerary is based on if you arrive in Niue on a Friday (local time), so be sure to move days around accordingly if you arrive on another day of the week.

 How to Get Around Niue in 14 Days